top of page

 • Use automated or policy-driven approvals

-• Often prioritise interest rate competitiveness over flexibility
+• Often prioritize interest rate competitiveness over flexibility

 What Makes a True Private Lender Different?